Mobile Colloids is part of a free web series, GWB Online Academy, by Aqueous Solutions LLC.

 Opening Config → Sorbing Surfaces…, we see we've read in the “Kd.sdat” and “FeOH.sdat” datasets

-The former supplies a distribution coefficient Kd governing sorption of Pb2+ onto the aquifer sediments.
+The former supplies a distribution coefficient, Kd, governing sorption of Pb2+ onto the aquifer sediments, which are immobile.
 The latter contains Dzombak and Morel's (1990) compilation of surface complexation reactions for hydrous ferric oxide.

 We'll set the mobility of the ferric colloid everywhere in the domain to 1 in order to make the Fe(OH)3 precipitate and its sorbate into a mobile colloid.
 Its mobility in the inlet fluid is by default set equal to that in the first interior node in the domain, which in this case is 1.